dotlang/language/README.md

 - If class has no fields or constructor, and none of the methods have a body, then it's an `interface class`.
 - If class has a constructor method, it is a `simple class`.
 - If class has no constructor method, it is a `static class`.
+So you can reference their members using `class_name.member_name` notation.

 Notes:
 - It is invalid for a class to have bodies only for some of methods.
 Either all of methods should have bodies or none of them should have (no abstract class).
 - There is no inheritance.
-We provide composition instead.
+Composition is encouraged instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is considered public.